-The final element that has to be proved is that they have to show that the defendant did not act in self-defense or defense of another.
-If they can't prove that, then it's not going to be a criminal case.
+The final element that must be proved is that they have to show that the defendant did not act in self-defense or defense of another.
+If they can't prove that, it's not going to be a criminal case.
 This happens all the time.
-One spouse attacks another, the other spouse is trying to fend the other person off and during that – because the other person is going so crazy – that person ends up getting hurt.
-If you're defending yourself and you’re using reasonable force to do so, you're good.
+One spouse attacks another, the other spouse is trying to fend the other person off, and during that – because the other person is going so crazy – that person gets hurt.
+If you're defending yourself and using reasonable force to do so, you're good.

 Use of Reasonable Force

-Contact a Domestic Violence Defense Lawyer
+Retain a Criminal Defense Lawyer